lsst-dm/panda_lsst_io/src/user/data_facilities_and_queues.rst

      - 1

+Note: In the table above, maxRSS 4G means 4000 and minRSS 4G means 4001.
+So that the current panda queue and the previous panda queue don't have overlaps.

 For **<site>_Rubin_Merge**, the default number of cores is 1.
 If the user specifies more than 1 cores, it will user the number of cores defined by users.